 The targeted monitoring design focuses on sites selected based on the presence of significant fish and wildlife resources as well as historical and/or recent indications of water quality concerns.
 Targeted monitoring parameters consist of water temperature, general water quality, pathogen indicators and riparian assessments.
 In WY2015, hourly water temperature measurements were recorded during the dry season using HOBO® temperature data loggers installed at five sites in the San Francisquito Creek watershed.
 General water quality monitoring (temperature, dissolved oxygen, pH and specific conductivity) was conducted using YSI continuous water quality equipment (sondes) for two 2-week periods (spring and late summer) at two sites in San Mateo Creek.
-Water samples were collected at five sites in San Mateo Creek for analysis of pathogen indicators (E. coli and fecal coliform).
+Water samples were collected at five sites in San Mateo Creek.
+Water samples were collected at five sites in San Mateo Creek.
+The second sec